MacGyverBass/docker-dnsmasq/README.md

 Build arguments that are available:

-* `DNSMASQ_BRANCH` - This specifies the branch/tag to pull/checkout from the dnsmasq repository, which uses "master" by default.
+* `BRANCH` - This specifies the branch/tag to pull/checkout from the dnsmasq repository, which uses the main branch "master" by default.

 As noted above, you can specify a different dnsmasq branch/tag to pull/checkout to build a specific version of dnsmasq in the image.